 Policy definition

-Policies are created in the dashboard (or the policy management API).
-These JSON bodies describe the policy itself — they are never sent in a POST /responses request.
+Policies are created in the dashboard.
+These JSON bodies describe the policy configuration itself.
+They are never sent in a POST /responses request.

 Cost Optimized